 - Include presenters who have significant expertise in the topic area and can speak successfully in front of large groups.

 Although PDI programming each year includes sessions at different levels, our biggest challenge is getting strong programs at the advanced level.
 If appropriate, consider how your proposed session can be targeted at a high level.

 The proposal form will ask you for a program description, learning objectives, and instructional methods.
-In providing this information, please provide enough detail so the planning committee can understand how the session will be structured and what key issues will be covered.
+In providing this information, please provide enough detail so the planning team can understand how the session will be structured and what key issues will be covered.

 Additional Guidelines for Consultants

 We receive many proposals from consultants who offer great expertise and valuable outside perspectives.
 Each year, PDI’s programming has demonstrated this group’s valuable contributions.
 At the same time, we tend to receive many more proposals from consultants than there actually is space for, and often need to make some difficult decisions in selecting amongst them.
 We encourage you therefore to carefully consider both the above tips and the following: